-Here's the great list of some downtown Kalamazoo beer hotspots.
+Here's the great list of some downtown Kalamazoo breweries and hotspots).
 Consider also a formal Walking Tour (or a private one through the professionals at West Michigan Beer Tours).
 Check out Discover Kalamazoo's Brew Pub Map (we usually keep printed versions on hand too), and don't forget our Map of Everything (also available in PDF here).
 Finally, you can also hire a car for a private driving tour!

 Bell's is the beer that put Kalamazoo on the beer map, and visitors come from everywhere to visit the Eccentric Cafe, where the nectar of the gods was first dispensed.
 While production brewing is now done at a large facility a few miles out of town, the original downtown location still brews too, and features music, culture, a great beer garden, and much more.
 Come stay at Kalamazoo's brewpub lodging headquarters, sample your favorite Bell's beers, and also special craft beers you can't get anywhere else (free tours Saturdays and Sundays).
 The General Store is here too with Bell's gear, home-brewing supplies and, of course, beer.
 Bell's is a Kalamazoo destination!
 Open daily.

-One of the newest brewpubs in Kalamazoo, and the closest to the Kalamazoo House (right around the corner), is Gonzo's BiggDogg Brewing.
-Just a block and a half from the B&B, Gonzo's opened in Fall 2013 in what was originally a new car dealership!
-Gonzo's has already become a popular pub with 10-12 original brews on tap, along with some food that Steve, Steph, and other guests find genuinely delicious: appetizers, burgers, sandwiches and pizzas top that list.
+Closest to the Kalamazoo House (right around the corner), is Saugatuck Brewing.
+Just a block from the B&B, the site opened as Gonzo's Big Dog brewing in Fall 2013, in what was originally a new car dealership!
+It was acquired by Saugatuck Brewing in 2019, which brought expanded hours and beer offerings, along with some food options that Steve, Steph, and other guests find genuinely delicious: appetizers, burgers, sandwiches and pizzas top that list.
 Outdoor seating is available during the warm months.
 Open daily.

 Olde Peninsula Brewpub and Restaurant (11 min walk)